typeorm/typeorm/docs/working-with-repository.md

 # What is Repository

 `Repository` is just like `EntityManager` but its operations are limited to a concrete entity.
-You can access the repository via EntityManager.
+You can access the repository via DataSource.

 Example: